kallangerard/kallangerard.github.io/content/posts/how-to-use-traefik-2-with-home-assistant.md

 ---
-title: 'How to Use Traefik 2 With Home Assistant'
+title: 'How to Use Traefik v2 With Home Assistant'
 date: 2020-10-13T13:10:41+08:00
 draft: false
 ---

-# How to use Traefik v2 with Home Assistant and Docker

 When I started using Traefik v2, I struggled to find a useful guide to use it with Home Assistant.
 Here's my attempt to fill that gap.